- Location: Hawaii

 Before the Act was passed, many commercial vehicle drivers operated vehicles they were not properly trained on or qualified to drive.
 Even in states that had separate license classes, drivers were not necessarily tested in the types of vehicles they would be driving.
 States must now test commercial drivers according to federal standards, to ensure that drivers know how to operate the trucks or buses they intend to drive.

-- Have a passport-type photo taken, or bring a 2" x 3" head shot that looks official.
+- Have a passport-type photo taken.
 The photo must be in color.

 - Fill out the CDL application.

 - Present the examiner with your current driver's license, your Social Security card, and a certified birth certificate to verify your age.

 - Supply a DOT medical report proving that you are fit to apply for a CDL.